niteshpsit/test-generator/Readme.md

-## Test Case Generator For RESTful APIS
+## Test Cases Generator For RESTful APIS or node apis

      Simple to generate node test cases for public and token based api within 1 minute